As an Amazon Associate I earn from qualifying purchases.

 “You are not your body…” said every health coach ever.
-If I could, I would punch them in the face.
-Verbally.
-With kindness.
-Let me explain why…
+I disagree.
+In fact, if I could, I would punch them in the face.
+O at least, verbally….with patience and kindness.
+Why?
+Because they’re wrong.
+Or, at least, they’re telling a harmful half truth.

 On the surface, this message seems body-positive…but it’s not.
 It’s actually subversive and undermines self-love and body positivity.
 Another way to say, “You are not your body” would be: “Your body is obviously crappy but it doesn’t necessarily mean you are.”
 Not the message that someone who is plus-size wants to hear.